 “Erected to God and Dedicated to Holy Sts.
 John” is a phrase familiar to all masons.
-It being the first dictation I heard, I wondered on what is the symbolism of these two saints, St. John the Baptist and St. John the Evangelist in masonry except that they are patron saints of masons according to my Lecturer.
-But my curiosity deepened when noticed that there are non-christian masons who accepted the phrase as dictated although they did not know these saints.
-However, I learned that Freemasonry practices universality of religion, so what is the significance of these two personages.
+It is the first dictation I heard, I wondered on what is the symbolism of these two saints, St. John the Baptist and St. John the Evangelist in masonry except that they are patron saints of masons according to my Lecturer.
+But my curiosity deepened when I noticed that there are non-christian masons who accepted the phrase as dictated although they did not know these saints.
+However, I learned that Freemasonry practices the universality of religion, so what is the significance of these two personages.

 The Astronomical Symbolism

 The Gospel of Luke (Luke 1:36, 56–57) states that John was born about six months before Jesus; therefore, the feast of John the Baptist was fixed on 24 June, six months before Christmas Eve.
-The feast day of June 24 is celebrated by Christians with water being used in ceremony.
-The festival in Cancer , a water sign in the summer solstice when the path of the Sun in the sky is farthest north in the Northern Hemisphere which has longest day but shorter night.
+The feast day of June 24 is celebrated by Christians with water being used in the ceremony.
+The festival in Cancer, a water sign in the summer solstice when the path of the Sun in the sky is farthest north in the Northern Hemisphere which has the longest day but shorter night.

-While the feast of St John the Evangelist or Apostle John , the disciple of Jesus is celebrated on December 27 a few days after the sun in Capricorn.
+While the feast of St John the Evangelist or Apostle John, the disciple of Jesus is celebrated on December 27 a few days after the sun in Capricorn.
 Apostle John was a historical figure, one of the pillars of the Jerusalem church after Jesus’ death.
 He was one of Christ’s original twelve apostles and is thought to be the only one to have lived into old age.